Tyler M. Franklin

-Tyler is an Associate in Rubin and Rudman’s Environmental and Land Use and Litigation Practice Groups.
+Tyler Franklin is a Partner in Rubin and Rudman’s Environmental and Land Use and Litigation Practice Groups.
 Tyler advises clients on land use, environmental, and regulatory compliance issues with an emphasis on project siting, wetlands and coastal permitting, enforcement defense, and mitigation compliance.
 Tyler’s practice focuses on a variety of environmental laws, regulations, and policies, including the Massachusetts Wetlands Protection Act (WPA), the Massachusetts Environmental Policy Act (MEPA), the Massachusetts Endangered Species Act (MESA), the Comprehensive Environmental Response, Compensation, and Liability Act (CERCLA), Massachusetts Oil and Hazardous Material Release Prevention and Response Act (Chapter 21E), and the Massachusetts Contingency Plan (MCP).
-Tyler’s work includes coordination with consultants and engineers, appearances before zoning boards of appeals, conservation commissions, and other municipal boards.
+Tyler’s work includes coordination with consultants and engineers, and appearances before zoning boards of appeals, conservation commissions, and other municipal boards.
 Tyler also manages environmental, land use, and real estate litigation matters, including appearances before the Massachusetts Superior Courts and Land Court.

-Tyler also advises and represents municipalities, businesses, insurers and professionals in a broad array of civil litigation matters involving products liability, premises liability, construction law, toxic tort, real estate and lease disputes, personal injury, and property damage.
+Tyler also advises and represents municipalities, businesses, insurers and professionals in a broad array of civil litigation matters involving product liability, premises liability, construction law, toxic tort, real estate and lease disputes, personal injury, and property damage.

 Professional and Community Involvement